turbidwater/ChunkEMailANE/README.md

 This assumes you have adt installed.
 If you don't, follow the instructions in this tutorial, which is how I got my start: http://www.adobe.com/devnet/air/articles/building-ane-ios-android-pt1.html Part 5 of that article tells how to structure your build files for the ANE.

+## License
+ChunkEMail is freely distributable under the terms of the MIT license.